LiuPineapple/LintCode-LeetCode-JianzhiOffer/README.md

-# LintCode
+# LintCode-LeetCode
-Used to practice LintCode
+Used to practice LintCode and LeetCode